xak2000/nomad/website/source/guides/integrations/consul-connect/index.html.md

 ```

 Since the API service is only accessible via Consul Connect, it does not define
 any ports in its network.
-The service stanza enables Connect:
+The service block enables Connect:

 ```hcl
    group "api" {